PF

 Instructions

-- 3Meanwhile, in a large pot of salted water, cook the noodles just until al dente.
+2. 2In a large pot of salted water, cook the udon noodles over medium-high heat just until al dente (follow package timing).
 Drain and rinse under cool water.
 Set aside.

-- 4In a small bowl or larger liquid measuring cup, stir together the soy sauce, hoisin, garlic, ginger, and red pepper flakes.
-Keep handy near the stove.
+3. 3In a small bowl, whisk together the soy sauce, hoisin sauce, minced garlic, minced fresh ginger, and red pepper flakes.
+Keep near the stove.

-- 5In a wok or large, nonstick skillet, heat the oil over medium high.
-Add the beef and cook until crisp on the outside but still pink on the inside, about 3 minutes.
-The beef will give off liquid, which is fine.
-Stir in 1 tablespoon of the sauce and let cook 30 seconds.
-With a large spoon, scoop the beef onto a plate (any cooking juices left behind will cook away).
+4. 4Heat the canola oil in a wok or large nonstick skillet over medium-high heat for 1 minute.
+Add the beef and cook 3 minutes, stirring occasionally, until crisp on the outside but still pink in the center.
+Stir in 1 tablespoon of the sauce mixture and cook 30 seconds.
+Transfer the beef to a plate with a slotted spoon, leaving any liquid behind.

-- 8Reduce the heat to medium.
-Add the noodles and beef and pour the remaining soy sauce mixture over the top.
-With tongs, stir and toss until the noodles are heated through.
+7. 7Reduce heat to medium.
+Add the cooked noodles and beef back to the skillet, pour the remaining sauce mixture over the top, and toss with tongs for 2–3 minutes until the noodles are heated through and coated.

 Nutrition — Per Serving